d16-nichevo/bard-afar/README.md

+# ⚠️ This README is currently a WIP ⚠️

 # Bard Afar

 Audio streaming server for Windows, intended for music ambience for online tabletop RPG sessions, but possibly usable for a number of applications.